erikj/presentations/gitgithubncareol/slides/git-branching-workflow.md

   - want to avoid "apply required CSS fix #99" from closing `#99`
   - semicolon delimiter: "apply required CSS fix; #99" doesn't close `#99`
   - but if we did intend close the issue: "apply required CSS; fix #99"

+!SLIDE

+# Commit Message: GitHub Magic

+Like Issue content, `#`issue IDs, `@`usernames and commit hashes will be autolinked in GitHub's web interface.